cbenard/hipchat-twitter-quotes/README.md

 ![Usage 2](https://raw.githubusercontent.com/cbenard/hipchat-twitter-quotes/master/web/assets/images/twitterquotes-screenshot-usage-2.png)

 ## Notes
-1. This was developed using PHP 5.6.
-It will probably work with PHP 5.5.
-I don't know about anything lower than that.
+This was developed using PHP 5.6.
+It should work with a **minimum of PHP 5.5**.

 ## Contributing
 Pull requests are welcome and will be reviewed promptly.